 The Award Committee is composed by four members, namely the coordinator and three senior researchers in the field (proposed by the award coordinator and approved by the IFToMM TC for Multibody Dynamics).

-Every researcher who presented a PhD thesis related to the Multibody Dynamics field and got it approved at a University or Research Organization during 2022 qualifies for the award and can submit an application.
+The application submission period for PhD theses defended during 2023 is now open.
+Every researcher who presented a PhD thesis related to the Multibody Dynamics field and got it approved at a University or Research Organization during 2023 qualifies for the award and can submit an application.

-The applications must be sent by e-mail to the award coordinator, Dr. Francisco J. González Varela (f.gonzalez@udc.es).
+The applications must be sent by e-mail to the award coordinator, Prof. Francisco J. González Varela (f.gonzalez@udc.es).

 Applicants must include

-The Award will be presented during the closing ceremony of MULTIBODY2023, the 11th ECCOMAS Thematic Conference on Multibody Dynamics, which will be held in Lisbon on 24-28 July, 2023.
+The Award will be presented during the closing ceremony of IMSD 2024, the 7th International Conference on Multibody System Dynamics, which will be held in Madison (WI), USA, on June 9-13, 2024.